eg180/eg180/README.md

 ## Hi there 👋, my name is Erick.
 I'm a developer based in Atlanta, but will soon be open to remote roles or on-site roles based in Tours France.\
-Je suis un developpeur basé à Atlanta, mais je cherche bientôt à travailler à distance ou sur place à Lyon. 🇫🇷
+Je suis un developpeur basé à Atlanta, mais je cherche bientôt à travailler à distance ou sur place à Tours. 🇫🇷

 Skills: PYTHON / REACT / JS / HTML / CSS